blindnet-io/product-management/refs/schemas/priv/expected-behavior.md

 ### <a name="updateScope"></a>Updating the Eligible Privacy Scope upon `OBJECT` and `RESTRICT` Privacy Request Demands

 Gained and lost consent modify the Eligible Privacy Scope.
-Also, as [we have seen](#updateConsent), `OBJECT` and `RESTRICT` Privacy Request Demands SHOULD affect the scope of existing consents.
-In addition, when such Demands are received, the Eligible Privacy Scope SHOULD be recalculated.
+When such Demands are received, the Eligible Privacy Scope SHOULD be recalculated.

 However, it is important to note that the `OBJECT` and `RESTRICT` Privacy Request Demands behave in very specific ways.
 Concretely:
 - They don't affect [Privacy Scope Triples](#privacy-scope-triples) that are included in the Eligible Privacy Scope under `CONTRACT` or `NECESSARY` legal bases,